The original do-it-yourself travel guide to Europe SM

 LOCAL TELEPHONE SERVICE IN EUROPE

-Telephone service in Europe is generally excellent, with possible exceptions in some of of the eastern countries.
+Telephone service in Europe is generally excellent, with possible exceptions in some of the eastern countries.
 In all countries telephone service has improved dramatically in the past 20 years.
 Some of their systems are better than American systems, though they are all more expensive than ours.

 Dial slowly, especially where the system is pulse rather than tone.
 Speak slowly and clearly in all countries.